willwebberley/CENode/docs/getting_started.md

 The only dependency our app has (unless you later require more) is `cenode.js` itself.

-`cenode.js` can be obtained directly from its website.
+`cenode.js` can be obtained directly from its website at [cenode.io/cenode.js](http://cenode.io/cenode.js).

-Downlaod the library from [cenode.io/cenode.js](http://cenode.io/cenode.js).
 You can use CURL to do this for you:
 ```bash
 $ curl -o js/cenode.js http://cenode.io/cenode.js
 ```

 ## Building out the app

-We will write most of our app logic within a file named `main.js`, so create this:
+We will write all of our app logic within a file named `main.js`, so create this:
 ```bash
 $ touch js/main.js
 ```